rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 2. This job will take in the BUILD_TAG from the previous one so check the `This project is parameterized` box on the General tab.
     * Add string parameter type
     * set the Name to `BUILD_TAG`.
-This will be available to the job as an Enviroment Variable.
+This will be available to the job as an Environment Variable.
     * You can set `dev-todolist-build.` as the default value for ease when triggering manually.
     * The description is not required but a handy one for reference would be `${JOB_NAME}.${BUILD_NUMBER} of previous build e.g. dev-todolist-build.1232`
 <p class="tip">